Reopening of Notre-Dame de Paris: 7 December

 The reopening ceremony began just after 19:00 CET with the ringing of the cathedral bells for the first time since 2019 and the reopening of its main doors.
-The Archbishop of Paris, Laurent Ulrich, struck one of the closed doors three times with his crosier.
+The Archbishop of Paris, Laurent Ulrich, ceremonially struck one of the closed doors three times with his crosier.
 His crosier (staff) had been made from a roof beam that had survived the fire.
 The cathedral choir, directed by Henri Chalet, responded by singing Psalm 122 (which in English begins "I was glad when they said unto me, Let us go into the house of the Lord") three times in Latin.
-The third time, the doors were opened, and the choir then sang Totus Tuus by Henryk Górecki as a small group of participants, including Ulrich and Macron, entered the nave of the cathedral, where the other guests were already seated.
+The third time, the doors were opened, and the choir then sang Totus Tuus by Henryk Górecki as the door opened and a small group of participants, including Ulrich and Macron, entered the nave of the cathedral, where the other guests were already seated.

 Following a video presentation of the fire damage and restoration work, images of merci (thank you) in different languages were projected onto the cathedral's western façade as a group of 160 firefighters who had responded to the fire, as well as the artisans and craftspeople who restored the building, stood in front of the congregation and were applauded.

 After a performance of an arrangement of the Passacaglia from Handel's Harpsichord Suite in G minor (HWV 432) by Renaud and Gautier Capuçon, Macron gave a speech in which he thanked those involved in the restoration.
 The apostolic nuncio to France, Archbishop Celestino Migliore, then read a message from Pope Francis (who had declined an invitation to attend the ceremony because of his upcoming visit to Corsica) in which the Pope expressed his joy at joining "in spirit and prayer" with those at the cathedral.

 This was followed by a short religious service in which Ulrich blessed the restored organ, which was heard for the first time since 2019 with a series of responses improvised by Olivier Latry, Vincent Dubois, Thierry Escaich and Thibault Fajoles.
 The ceremony also featured a procession of banners, prayers, hymns and other choral music, including the Te Deum and a new setting of the Magnificat composed by Yves Castagnet.
 In his homily, Ulrich declared that "it is not only princes, chiefs, and notables who have their place in the Church" but that "the door is open to all", including foreigners and non-believers.
 New liturgical vestments designed by the fashion designer Jean-Charles de Castelbajac were worn by the clergy at the ceremony for the first time.

 A live concert in the forecourt of the cathedral was also planned but, due to the anticipated effects of Storm Darragh, it was recorded a day earlier by the public broadcaster France Télévisions and aired after the service.
 It included performances by pianist Lang Lang, cellist Yo-Yo Ma, opera singers Pretty Yende and Julie Fuchs, and singers Angélique Kidjo and Hiba Tawaji, as well as Pharrell Williams, Benjamin Bernheim, Marion Cotillard, Khatia Buniatishvili, and Daniel Lozakovich.